minvws/nl-covid19-notification-app-website/_questions/en/13-gebruik-app-uit-ander-land.md

 ---
 layout: content
-index: 13
+index: 1
-set: 2
+set: 1
-title: I already use a corona app from another European country.
-Can I use both apps at the same time?
+title: Does CoronaMelder also work with corona apps from other countries?
 lang: en
 categories:
 - en